Navid-S-B/information_retrieval/README.md

 to examine the wording information in certain text files.
 The words are indexed using a method <br />
 called "tf-idf", which considers the word frequency within a file. <br />

+Refer to the spefication in the pdf file for more information.

 ## How to Examine the Code
 There are test text files in the testFiles folder.
 Right now there are preset tests mentioned <br />
 in the test_invertIndex shell script which ensure correctness in simple cases. <br />